Jennifer Dunning

-Jennifer Dunning (born February 4, 1942) is a writer and critic for The New York Times on the subjects of dance and ballet.
+Jennifer Dunning (born February 4, 1942) was a writer and critic for The New York Times on the subjects of dance and ballet.
 She is the author of the 1985 But First a School: The First Fifty Years of the School of American Ballet, the 1996 Alvin Ailey, a Life in Dance, and the 1997 Great Performances: A Celebration.

 Dunning was born in New York City and studied dance.
 In 1977 she became the ballet critic for The New York Times.
 She retired from the paper in 2008.